harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed an issue where a Targeted Hosts field was not populated in the case of execution input.
 (CDS-91071)
 - Fixed an issue where the pipeline failed to execute when remote infrastructure was used with a multi environment deployment.
 (CDS-90985, ZD-57420)
 - Fixed an issue where users couldn’t switch versions for account level templates.
 (CDS-89602, ZD-57282, ZD-57296, ZD-57320)
-- The CDK Deploy step was not handling the null output map when the provided image was not created from the harness aws-cdk-plugin base image: https://hub.docker.com/r/harness/aws-cdk-plugin/tags.
+- The CDK Deploy step was not handling the null output map when the provided image was not created from the Harness aws-cdk-plugin base image: https://hub.docker.com/r/harness/aws-cdk-plugin/tags.
 This issue has been resolved, the null output map is handled.
 (CDS-89569)
 - Provided new expression version (CDS-89391)
 - Fixed an issue with edit file store in window.
 (CDS-89094)
 - The email step body used to render the field's HTML content.
 Now it will render raw HTML.
 (CDS-88842, ZD-56452)